 All surfaces must be cleaned and sanitized at the end of each shift.
 First, use a rag and warm water to remove debris from serving surfaces.
 Then, sanitize the surface with a disinfecting wipe.

 Want to get more involved?
-Join our leadership team.
-You'll help with projects that build our program while gaining valuable experiences that complement your academic studies.
+Join our student team.
+You'll help with projects that build our program while gaining valuable leadership experiences that complement your academic studies.
 Previous Huskie Food Pantry experience required.